top of page

 The verb 'criticize' finds its etymological roots in the Greek word 'kritikos,' which means 'able to discern or judge.'
 This term is derived from 'kritēs,' which referred to a judge or one who makes decisions.
 In its evolution, 'kritikos' came to signify the act of assessing and judging, particularly in the context of literature, art, and intellectual endeavors.
 Over time, 'criticize' emerged as the verbal form of this concept, signifying the act of expressing disapproval, negative judgment, or fault-finding towards something or someone based on discernment and evaluation.
 The etymology of 'criticize' underscores its historical association with the role of judgment and discernment, highlighting its function as a tool for offering assessments and opinions, whether constructive or critical, in various aspects of human life and culture.

-Find the meaning of criticize:
+Find the correct meaning of the verb criticize:

 Try Again!